bkamapantula/bkamapantula.github.io/_posts/2020-06-27-raspberry-pi.md

 RPi still has lot of computing power available and so I'm exploring the below ideas:

-- Expand pi-hole to other devices
+- ~~Expand pi-hole to other devices~~ All devices now use Pi-hole.
-- Enable DoH aka DNS-over-HTTPS
+- ~~Enable DoH aka DNS-over-HTTPS~~ I configured Cloudflared for DoH.
 - Explore hardware project ideas

 # References

 1. How to setup pi-hole on raspberry pi? by Techwiser.
 [Link](https://techwiser.com/how-to-set-up-pi-hole-on-raspberry-pi-4/).
 2. Pi-hole setup by Pi my life up.
 [Link](https://pimylifeup.com/raspberry-pi-pi-hole/)
+3. Official documentation by Pi-hole, [Link](https://docs.pi-hole.net/)